MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/includes/3-how-azure-vmware-solution-works.md

 Azure VMware Solution provides private clouds that contain vSphere clusters.
 Those clusters are built from dedicated bare-metal Azure hosts.

-Each private cloud can have multiple clusters managed by the same vCenter server and NSX-T Manager.
+Each private cloud can have multiple clusters managed by the same vCenter Server and NSX Manager.
 Private clouds are installed and managed from within an Azure subscription.
 The number of private clouds within a subscription is scalable.
-Initially, there's a limit of one private cloud per subscription.

 For each private cloud created, there's one vSphere cluster by default.
 You can add, delete, and scale clusters by using the Azure portal or by using the API.
 Microsoft offers node configurations based on core, memory, and storage requirements.
-Choose the type of node that's appropriate for your region; the most common choice is AV36.
+Choose the type of node that's appropriate for your region; the most common choice is AV36P.

 Minimum and maximum node configurations are:

 - Minimum of three nodes in a cluster
 - Maximum of 16 nodes in a cluster
-- Maximum of 12 clusters in an Azure private cloud
+- Maximum of 12 clusters in an Azure VMware Solution private cloud
-- Maximum of 96 nodes in an Azure private cloud
+- Maximum of 96 nodes in an Azure VMware Solution private cloud

 Each of the high-end hosts has 576 GB of RAM and dual Intel 18-core, 2.3-GHz processors.
 The high-end hosts have two vSAN disk groups with a 15.20 TB (SSD) raw vSAN capacity tier and a 3.2 TB (NVMe) vSAN cache tier.